Pylons/pyramid/docs/narr/traversal.rst

 resource is chosen.

-Traversal "stops" when it either reaches a leaf level resource in your resource tree or when the path segments implied by the URL "run out".
+Traversal "stops" when it either reaches a leaf level resource in your resource tree or when the path segments from the URL "run out".
 The resource that traversal "stops on" becomes the :term:`context`.
 If at any point during traversal any resource in the tree doesn't have a ``__getitem__`` method, or if the ``__getitem__`` method of a resource raises